Empowering Educators through AI Literacy

-AI literacy equips educators with essential knowledge and skills needed to navigate artificial intelligence responsibly.
-It's much more than simply using AI-powered tools.
+AI literacy training should equip educators with essential knowledge and skills needed to navigate artificial intelligence intentionally, responsibly, and effectively.
+It

 Upcoming Academic Engagements